NeilLin1117/Anomaly-Detecting-Framework-Base-on-Deep-Spatial-Temporal-Graph-Model/README.md

 - time: Inspection date of the Air Quality Sensors
 - bias: Whether there is an abnormality, 1 means abnormal, 0 means normal
 - device_ID: ID number of the Air Quality Sensors

-### normalized_laplacian_144.npy
-* a npy file store a normalized laplacian graph structure with 144 nodes.

 ### temporal_spatio_pm_2_5_144.gz
 * a gz file store temporal spatio pm2.5 series datas of 144 devices.